mk306/pyGPs/README.md

 pyGPs is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the  GNU General Public License for more details.

+ACKNOWLEDGEMENTS
+The following persons actively developed and/or helped to improve this software: Daniel Marthaler, Shan Huang, Roman Garnett, Hannes Nickisch, Zhao Xu and Kristian Kersting.

 ---------------------------------------------------
 For an implementation of relational GP (XGP) Regression use pyXGPR: